OpenFuturePlatform/open-api-docs/docs/OPEN-API.md

 --------- |---------|-----------
-amount | String  | Price of order blockchains | Array   | Which blockchain networks should addresses will be generated in masterPassword | String  | The password which private keys will be encrypted with orderId | String  | User identifier which associated with new generated addresses orderCurrency | String  | Product currency, how it seen in eCommerce product page test | Boolean | Defines main blockchain networks or their test alternatives timestamp | String  | Current timestamp of client webhook | String  | Where to send notifications about new incoming transactions
+amount | String  | Price of order blockchains | Array   | Which blockchain networks should addresses will be generated in orderId | String  | Order identifier which associated with new generated addresses orderCurrency | String  | Product currency, how it seen in eCommerce product page test | Boolean | Defines main blockchain networks or their test alternatives metadata | Object  | Additional metadata attached to webhook body

 ### Generate general wallet
 > To generate new wallet for general usage use this code: